Ray Tracing Software | Autodesk

 The Media & Entertainment Collection offers robust ray tracing and batch rendering functionality.

 Each Media & Entertainment Collection subscription includes Arnold, the advanced Monte Carlo ray tracing renderer.
-The collection includes five Arnold licences for the utmost in batch rendering power.
+The collection includes five Arnold licenses for the utmost in batch rendering power.